 The Capstone requirement focuses on applied problem solving and relies on the application of knowledge, methodological approaches, and interpretive techniques gained from courses taken during the earlier stages of the MEM.
 The Capstone project originates with the student, with input and advice from the student’s advisor and other members of the specialization.
 As a Capstone Project develops, the student should identify a Capstone Committee, consisting of the student’s major faculty advisor and at least one additional faculty member with expertise relevant to the student’s research.

 A Capstone Project may involve providing a service to a client (e.g., a government agency, company, not-for-profit, or individual) or a research project that culminates with a paper suitable for publication in a scientific or trade journal.
 In some cases, a Capstone Project may involve group work with five or fewer F&ES students or could be completed as the major requirement of a Capstone Course.

 All Capstone Projects have four basic deliverables that will be evaluated by the student’s Capstone Committee: (i) a brief project proposal submitted by the third week of the semester; (ii) a mid-semester progress report; (iii) a final written report; and (iv) an oral presentation of the final project.
 An extended abstract describing the project will be published on the School’s (new) Student Research Database, and the oral presentation will be open to all students and faculty of the F&ES community.

-Mark Ashton, Graeme Berlyn, Ann Camp, Carol Carpenter, Susan Clark, Liza Comita, Mary Evelyn Tucker, Eli Fenichel, Brad Gentry, John Grim, Xuhui Lee, Chadwick Oliver, Simon Queenborough, Peter Raymond, Oswald Schmitz, David Skelly
+Mark Ashton, Graeme Berlyn, Craig Brodersen, Ann Camp, Carol Carpenter, Susan Clark, Liza Comita, Mary Evelyn Tucker, Eli Fenichel, Brad Gentry, John Grim, Xuhui Lee, Chadwick Oliver, Simon Queenborough, Peter Raymond, Oswald Schmitz, David Skelly